openvinotoolkit/openvino/ngraph/python/BUILDING.md

     cd "${OPENVINO_BASEDIR}/openvino/ngraph/python/dist/"
     pip3 install ngraph_core-0.0.0-cp38-cp38-linux_x86_64.whl

-## Build nGraph Python Wheels on Windows
+## Windows* 10

 ### Prerequisites

-In order to build OpenVINO and the nGraph Python wheel on Windows, you will need to install Visual Studio and Python.
+In order to build OpenVINO™ and the nGraph Python wheel on Windows, you will need to install Visual Studio and Python.

 Once Python is installed, you will also need to install Cython using `pip install cython`.

-### Configure and build as a part of OpenVINO
+### Configure and Build as a Part of OpenVINO™ Toolkit

-The following section will illustrate how to build and install OpenVINO in a workspace directory specified by the `OPENVINO_BASEDIR` variable.
+The following section will illustrate how to build and install OpenVINO™ in a workspace directory specified by the `OPENVINO_BASEDIR` variable.
 Let's start by setting this variable to a directory of your choice:

     set OPENVINO_BASEDIR=/path/to/my/workspace